The Best Time for an Open House

 • You can benefit from a “feeding frenzy” of buyers that are already in the neighborhood looking for property.

-Generally speaking real estate agents favor a 2-4 hour window between 11am – 5pm with the 1pm – 4pm slot being the best time for an Open House.
+Generally speaking real estate agents planning a Saturday or Sunday Open House favor a 2-4 hour window between 11am – 5pm with the 1pm – 4pm slot being the best time for an Open House.

 However…it’s not just a Saturday and Sunday affair

-Here are a few ways to hold an Open House on weekdays, evenings and even mornings:
+Conventional wisdom says the best day for Open House is either Saturday or Sunday…but if you get creative there are many ways to hold an Open House on weekdays, evenings and even mornings:

 Nighttime Open House: these are especially great for properties with ambiance or views that are well suited to evening hours.
 Of course sunsets, rooftops, city skyline views play especially well for an Open House night event…but if the property has at least one entertaining space like a spacious kitchen, high ceilings, or a big backyard, there’s a good case for holding an Open House at night.